Hadoop-bigdata/hadoop-study/hw1.md

 <br></br>
 # 3. Run MapReduce in Python code

-## 3.1 go into the homework1 folder
-<br>Now all the files have been downloaded, lets go to homework1 folder and see what in it:

-	cd homework1
-	ls
-<br></br>
-## 3.2 check your code in local
+## 3.1 check your code in local
 <br><b>Important:</b> please try to debug your code first in this mode after writing python code.</br>
 Now let's check whether the codes can run locally:

 	cat alice.txt | ./map.py | sort | ./reduce.py
 If you found any error in this mode, it means your code has something wrong.
 Please go back to check and debug your code.
 <br></br>
-## 3.3 check your code in hadoop cluster
+## 3.2 check your code in hadoop cluster
 Now our code can run on the local mode, let's move on to run on hadoop cluster.